-Some hazards may be more obvious than others because they are common and well known in a particular industry.
-Others may be more difficult to identify.
+Some hazards may be more obvious than others because they are common and well-known in a particular industry.
+Others may need help identifying.
 It is important to work closely with workers and look at every task in the workplace to help identify all potential hazards.
 Workplace records on incidents, near misses, health monitoring and the results of inspections can also help identify hazards.
 If someone has been injured during a particular task, then a hazard exists that could hurt someone else.
-Workplace incidents need to be investigated to identify any hazards involved and to control the corresponding risks.
+Workplace incidents need to be investigated to identify hazards and control the corresponding risks.